 PregnanTech is developing Lioness, a small, game-changing device to prevent preterm birth.

-Lioness is a disposable silicone device that is placed in the vagina and secured high around the uterine cervix.
-Lioness maintains its position in the cervix despite pressure and contractions and prevents the “cascade” that leads to preterm birth by stopping cervical dilatation and keeping the cervix elongated.
+Lioness is a disposable silicone device placed in the vagina and secured high around the uterine cervix.
+Lioness maintains its position on the cervix despite pressure and contractions, stopping cervical dilatation, keeping the cervix elongated, and delaying the “cascade” that leads to preterm birth.

-PregnanTech’s preterm birth kit devices includes Lioness, a deployment apparatus, and a cervix grasping tool.
+PregnanTech’s preterm birth kit includes Lioness, a deployment apparatus, and a cervix grasping tool.

-David received his medical degree from the Hebrew University in Jerusalem and is board certified in obstetrics and gynecology.
-He holds an executive master’s in business administration from the Kellogg-Recanati Business School and a master’s in biomedical engineering from the Technion-Israel Institute of Technology.
+David Shashar received his medical degree from the Hebrew University in Jerusalem and is board certified in obstetrics and gynecology.
+He holds an executive MBA from the Kellogg-Recanati Business School and a MSc in biomedical engineering from the Technion-Israel Institute of Technology.

 Preterm birth (defined as delivery between 24 and 37 weeks of pregnancy) is the #1 problem in obstetrics.
-According to the World Health Organization, One in 10 babies worldwide is born preterm; that is, 15 million a year.
-Of these, 1 million will die and 1 million will suffer substantial disabilities for the rest of their life, breathing disorders, feeding disorders, and neural disabilities.
+One in 10 babies worldwide is born preterm (15 million a year).
+Of these, 1 million will die and 1 million will suffer substantial disabilities for the rest of their lives, including breathing or feeding disorders and neural disabilities.

-Babies born prematurely pose a huge financial burden to the health care system and families.
-In the United States, costs associated with preterm births surpass $26 billion.
-It is estimated that between 9% and 17% of all pregnant women are at risk for preterm birth.
+Babies born prematurely pose a huge financial cost to health care systems and families.
+In the United States, expenses associated with preterm births surpass $26 billion.
+Between 9% and 17% of all pregnant women are at risk for preterm birth.

-PregnanTech estimates the market potential for Lioness is more than $2 billion annually in developed countries alone.
+PregnanTech estimates the market potential for Lioness to be more than $2 billion annually in developed countries alone.